 The Ryedale Cycle Forum has been meeting regularly over the last few years to plan and consider ways in which to promote various aspects of cycling within the District, particularly cycle routes and trails.
 Apart from specific trails created by the National Park Authority, there are very few cycle routes.
 There are minor and sometimes inadequate short sections beside major roads, and the old Byeways signposted routes and some signposted road routes for touring– apart from these, the availability of routes is non-existent in an area where all roads, are now busier and less well maintained.

 If you have an idea of a cycle route within or into Ryedale, however big or small, please contact us to add it to this wish list.
-Routes should usually be shared, i.e available to horse riders and walkers, unless a parallel path is possible.
+Routes should usually be shared, i.e. available to horse riders and walkers, unless a parallel path is possible.

 Over the last few years cycling in the UK has increased significantly, not only due to its health benefits and environmental benefits but also due to the recent successes of UK sports people in major cycling events e.g. the Olympics, and Tour de France.
 Yorkshire in particular has benefited from this with its own Tour de Yorkshire.
 Conversely the opportunity for the individual to cycle to work, for pleasure or with friends is inadequate and sometimes dangerous on increasingly potted and rutted roads.

 If you have a potential scheme is mind, the process of improving or installing a cycleway or multi-user path is always to consult the landowner first.
 Next, win support from as many different potential future users and other parties as possible, as this makes the following steps much easier.
-Often some fundraising is then needed to pay for surveyor drawings, which need to be to NYCC standards for the Rights of Way Team and/or Highways Area 4 (Ryedale Area).
-NYCC might help out, or take over the scheme at this point, but they often don’t have the resources to take on what you might expect them to do.
-Get as much help from NYCC as you can at each stage, but you may have to keep on with the organising.
+Often some fundraising is then needed to pay for surveyor drawings, which need to be to NYC standards for the Rights of Way Team and/or Highways Area 4 (Ryedale Area).
+NYC might help out, or take over the scheme at this point, but they often don’t have the resources to take on what you might expect them to do.
+Get as much help from NYC as you can at each stage, but you may have to keep on with the organising.
 If the scheme is within the National Park boundary, the National Park Authority Head Rangers are usually very helpful.
 The surveyor advice and technical drawings lead to getting quotes for the scheme, then further fundraising and then installation.
 It may take many months; persistence and determination is required!
 If you start on a scheme, do let Ryedale Cycle Forum know, as we might be able to help to get supporters, information, or to suggest current funding possibilities.

 Here is our wish list so far; we would welcome further suggestions:-